George Bain Memorial Lecture

 The event is accessed via Zoom.
 No physical access to the museum is required.

-This event is has past but a recording is available to view.
+This event has passed but a recording is available to view.